aerogear/graphback/README.md

 ## Motivation

-Graphback can be hard and intimidating initially.
+GraphQL can be hard and intimidating initially.
-Graphback helps you to kickstart your experience with any existing GraphQL implementation by generating backend layer using your predefined types.
+Graphback helps you to kickstart your experience with any existing GraphQL implementation by generating backend layer using your data model.

 ## What it does